繁體简体 English

 Parties who want to use the mediation services of the JMHO may fill in the “Request for mediation” form and submit it to the JMHO.
 The JMHO will review the application for compliance checking.

-For cases within the scope of services of the JMHO, the JMHO would refer the case to the designated Participating Service Provider, once all parties to a dispute have agreed to resolve the matter by mediation at the JMHO.
+For cases within the scope of services of the JMHO, the JMHO will refer the case to the designated Participating Service Provider("PSP"), once all parties to a dispute have agreed to resolve the matter by mediation at the JMHO.

 The PSP will then contact the parties for assisting them to select a mediator.
 Where parties cannot reach an agreement on the choice of mediator, the PSP will nominate/appoint a Mediator for the parties.